Disclaimer

 4. Training

-The Dalmatian breed is are much easier to train than the Great Dane breed.
+Dalmatian dogs are much easier to train than the Great Dane breed.
 Dalmatians are highly intelligent and have a strong desire to please their master.
 Therefore, training a Dalmatian isn’t challenging if you use positive reinforcement methods like praise and treats.

 This happy-go-lucky dog breed yearns to make his owner laugh with his silly actions.
 However, firm training is required because they have a stubborn streak and may not respond to requests if they don’t want to.